George Mercer (military officer)

 Colonel George Mercer (June 23, 1733 – April 1784) was an American-born military officer, surveyor and politician from the British colony of Virginia who served in the Virginia militia during the French and Indian War and Lord Dunmore’s War.
-During the American Revolutionary War, he fought on the side of the British as a Loyalist and left North America for England after the war's end, dying in London.

 Early and family life

 Born at Marlborough Plantation, Colony of Virginia, to emigrant and King's Counsel John Mercer and his wife, the former Catherine Mason (daughter of George Mason II), George received a private education suitable to his class, as he would become the eldest surviving son of wealthy planter and real estate investor.
 He had several siblings, the most famous of those surviving being Virginia lawyer and judge James Mercer (1735–93) and Virginia militia captain and later Maryland governor John Francis Mercer.
 He was a maternal cousin to George Mason, for whom his father served as guardian after George Mason III died when his son was a child.

 In 1767 Mercer married Mary Neville at Scarborough, England, but she died a year later, and they had no surviving children.